gregorwolf/ZBPSERVICE/README.md

 - bp-cap - CAP implementation of the Business Partner OData service
 - bp-freestyle - SAPUI5 Freestyle implementation of the Business Partner Application
 - bp-lrop - SAP Fiori Elements List Report Object Page implementation of the Business Partner Application
-- src - ABAP implementation of the Business Partner OData service
+- src - ABAP implementation of the Business Partner OData service.
+Can be installed in an ABAP system using [abapGit](https://abapgit.org)
 - tests - REST Client tests for the Business Partner OData service

 ## Execute the tests

-create a `.env` file in the `tests` folder with the following content:
+Clone this repository to SAP Business Application Studio or a local System with VS Code and the REST Client Extension installed.
+Create a `.env` file in the `tests` folder with the following content:

 ```env
 backend_url=http://<Destination Name>.dest